AdaCore/gpr/doc/gpr_user_guide/source/best_practices.rst

 For large project trees with many independent components, use an aggregate project as the root.
-Shared sources are deduplicated across subtrees, and GPRbuild maximises parallelism across the whole group in a single invocation (see :ref:`Aggregate_Projects_UG`).
+Shared sources are deduplicated across subtrees, and GPRbuild maximizes parallelism across the whole group in a single invocation (see :ref:`Aggregate_Projects_UG`).

 Declare ``Object_Dir`` on aggregate projects so that incremental build data is